betty-cracker-recipes/BC-Recipes/BC-Recipes/docs/dessert-bar/ansisette-cookies.md

   - 2 Cups confectioners' Sugar
   - 2-4 tbsp.
 Milk

-   ## Glaze Ingredients:
+ ## Glaze Instructions:
   1. Slowly add milk to confectioners' sugar until preferred consistency is reached (the glaze may run off the sides of the cookie when frosted).